TheTechSurgeon/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ an object whch provides data for the browser to make a visual interface for us.

 2. What is an event?

+Whenever I do something on the page the broswer registers it and creates an event

 3. What is an event listener?
+A function that seeks a defined uinput like a mouseclick on a certain element and then performs a callback

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? you cant do array some array methods on nodelists
 5. What is a component?
+A premade section of a webpage.
+It only needs to get data from a source and it will apply all styling needed to that data
 ### Git Set up

 * [ ] Fork the project into your GitHub user account